-Safety Management Systems (SMS) for Civil Aviation (Classroom, 5 days)
+Safety Management Systems (SMS) for Civil Aviation (classroom)

 Service providers in civil aviation, such as Air Navigation Service Providers and maintenance organizations, are required to develop and operate a Safety Management System (SMS) that meets State safety oversight requirements as specified by the International Civil Aviation Organization in Annex 19.
 The objective of an SMS is to ensure safe operations, improve operational efficiency and maintain aviation safety globally.
 This five-day course explains safety policy and objectives, safety risk management, safety assurance and safety promotion and gives many practical examples.
 The latest changes in ICAO Doc 9859 Safety Management Manual, Edition 4, 2018, are highlighted.